-Existing law may change to reduce or eliminate the benefit to bondholders of the exemption of interest on the Bonds from personal income taxation by the State of California or of the exclusion of the interest on the Bonds from the gross income of the owners thereof for federal income tax purposes.
+Existing law may change to reduce or eliminate the benefit to bondholders of the exclusion of interest on the Bonds from personal income taxation by the State of California or from gross income for federal income tax purposes.
 Any proposed legislation or administrative action, whether or not taken, could also affect the value and marketability of the Bonds.
-Prospective purchasers of the Bonds should consult with their own tax advisors with respect to any proposed or future change in tax law.
+Prospective purchasers of the Bonds should consult with their own tax advisors with respect to any proposed or future changes in tax law.